benavoli/prefGP/README.md

 pip install -r requirements.txt
 ```
 ## Example
-The `Notebook` folder includes several ipython notebooks that demonstrate the use of prefGP.
+The `notebooks` folder includes several ipython notebooks that demonstrate the use of prefGP.
 For more details about the models used in the examples, please see below paper.

 ## Citing Us